Phone: (903) 233-3500 or (866) TEC-LETU

 - More information about our TV line-up is available on our TV Services page!

 - Landline Telephones

-- For wireless phones we recommend DECT 6.0 or 5.8Ghz phones as 2.4Ghz phones may cause interference with the res hall wireless and should not be used.
+- If you bring a landline phone - for wireless phones please select DECT 6.0 or 5.8Ghz phones as 2.4Ghz phones may cause interference with the res hall wireless and should not be used.

 - Internet and Mobile Devices

 - Internet devices are popular and encouraged

 - Game consoles work best through a wired connection and the MAC address will need to be registered. you can do so by sending this information to our help desk.